The1stVoidRunner/AutoGo/README.md

 > **Updates:**
 Added an Auto Update check when you open AutoGo.
 Also added a little text so it's not just a blank terminal.
+Want to see what's being updated? view `updates.auf` file.

 1. **Let's Get Started!**